-As part of the Funds' investment strategy, the Funds may utilize leverage to achieve its target risk-return objectives.
-Leverage occurs when the Fund's notional exposure to underlying assets are greater than the amount invested, and may not exceed 300% of the Fund's Net Asset Value (referred to as NAV).
+As part of the Funds' investment strategy, the Funds may utilize leverage to achieve its investment objectives.
+Leverage occurs when the Fund's notional exposure to underlying assets are greater than the amount invested, and may not exceed 300% of the Fund's Net Asset Value (NAV).
 Notional exposure equals the total of the following: